GabeScott/standard-works-vault/General Conference/1972 April - The Aaronic Priesthood—A Sure Foundation.md

 # The Aaronic Priesthood—A Sure Foundation

-*By By Bishop Victor L. Brown - Presiding Bishop*
+By Bishop Victor L. Brown - *Presiding Bishop*

 *Given in the April session of the 1972 General Conference*